 - Heavy menstrual bleeding and prolonged menstrual cycles

 These is just a fraction of the many symptoms you can experience.
 Uterine fibroids pain ranges from mild to severe and as we mentioned, some women don’t even experience any symptoms.

 There are a few factors that put women at a higher risk for getting fibroids.
-Here are the factors:
+Here are some of them:

 Most women that get fibroids are between 18 and 45 years.
 The fibroids in African – Americans are usually found at an earlier age.
 After the menopause, the fibroids usually shrink.

-Those women that have never been pregnant or have not carried a pregnancy the past 20 weeks, are at a higher risk of getting fibroids.
+There’s a link between uterine fibroids and pregnancy.
+Those women that have never been pregnant or have not carried a child in the past 20 weeks are at an increased risk of fibroids.